 Process

-These key concepts of offensive security play a crucial role in strengthening an organization’s defense against cyberattacks.
+These key concepts of offensive cybersecurity play a crucial role in strengthening an organization's defense against cyberattacks.
 By proactively identifying and addressing vulnerabilities, organizations can significantly improve their security posture and mitigate the risks of cyber threats.

 1. Kali Linux: This open-source operating system is the go-to platform for many ethical hackers.
 It comes pre-loaded with a vast collection of security tools, including: